ravir4/DevOpsInsights/risk_cd.md

 export LOGICAL_APP_NAME="SampleApp"
 export BUILD_PREFIX="master"

-#LOGICAL_ENV_NAME only needed if publishing FVT results
+# The LOGICAL_ENV_NAME variable is only needed when publishing FVT results.
 export LOGICAL_ENV_NAME="Production"
 ```

 Make sure that application names and environments match where appropriate.
 For example, you would want a production test job that runs against a production deployment to have identical `LOGICAL_ENV_NAME` values.

-## Publishing test data to DevOps Insights using Advanced Tester job type
+## Publishing test data to DevOps Insights
 {: #configure_pipeline_jobs}

-First, add Advanced Tester jobs to your pipeline to run tests and publish test results.
+You can publish test data from all job types. {{site.data.keyword.DRA_short}} uses the published data to generate reports and enforce policies at gates.

+Test jobs that use the Advanced Tester type are configured in one way, while other job types are configured another way.
+The central difference between the two types is that Advanced Tester jobs are configured using options in the pipeline's web interface, while other jobs require that you invoke a command-line interface (CLI) in their shell scripts.

+### Publishing test data from Advanced Tester jobs

-**Note:** If you want to update a test job to upload results to {{site.data.keyword.DRA_short}}, save its configurations in a convenient place before you proceed.
+**Tip:** If you want to update a test job to upload results to {{site.data.keyword.DRA_short}}, save its configurations in a convenient place before you proceed.
 Then, open its job configuration menu and skip to step 3.

 1. On the stage where you want to add the job that uploads results, click the **Stage Configuration** icon ![Pipeline stage configuration icon](images/pipeline-stage-configuration-icon.png).
 Click **Configure Stage**.
 2. Create a test job and type a name for it.